 Alexandra is from Bavaria and studied in Munich and Berlin.
 Currently, she is a doctoral candidate at the Max Planck Institute of Neurobiology in Munich.
-In her research she aims at understanding how the brain regulates emotions and how internal states can influence these processes.
-She is passionate for communicating the amazing world of (neuro)science to the public and to foster commucation between scientists.
+In her research she aims to understand how the brain regulates emotions and how internal states can influence these processes.
+She is passionate about communicating the amazing world of (neuro)science to the public and fostering communication between scientists.

 Nicholas A. Del Grosso

 Amanda is the hummingbird girl.
-She is on her last year of Ph.D. (hopefully, says she!) in which she investigates how hummingbirds use sound to communicate in the Max Planck Institute for Ornithology.
-Communication seems her thing, so she joins the science slam crew with her communicative skills.
+She is in her last year of Ph.D. (hopefully, says she!) at the Max Planck Institute for Ornithology in which she investigates how hummingbirds use sound to communicate.
+Communication seems her thing, so she joined the science slam crew with her communicative skills.

 Laura Sotillos Elliott

 Laura was originally born in Spain and studied her Bachelor’s in Biochemistry in her home city and her MSc in Neurosciences at the GSN in Munich.
 Fascinated by how the brain processes and creates feelings she decided to specialize in psychiatry for her PhD and has just started working at the MPI for Psychiatry in Munich.
 She is convinced that people are interested in science, it’s just that scientists have a hard time making their knowledge accessible to the general public and she wants to be part of the global team offering scientific knowledge to whoever is willing to learn.
 She loves to write about science (and other topics) and has her own (quite new) blog.